jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 However, not all telescopes are equipped with a B filter.
 Moreover, and this is the main reason, the emission maximum shifts in wavelength with the redshift so it would be necessary to redshift the B filter to capture the same portion of spectrum ([](#fig:snIaB)).
 Since we want to compare only the effect of distance to map $D_L(z)$, these wavelength shift effects must nevertheless be removed to standardize and compare the observed flux at maximum emission.
 Historically, for Type Ia supernovae, cosmologists establish apparent magnitudes in B band _in the supernova's rest frame_.
 The magnitude $m_B^*$ is therefore the apparent magnitude in the rest frame in B band, _as if there were no expansion but only a distance effect_.

-**The standard candle is the maximum emission of Type Ia supernovae in band $B$ as if observed in its rest frame.**
+**The standard candle is the maximum emission of Type Ia supernovae in the $B$ band as if observed in their rest frame.**

 :::{figure} ../../images/snIa_restframeB.png